tweerlei/plumber/README.md

 JSON
-  json-parse                  Deserialize objects from JSON text json-print                  Serialize objects to JSON text json-read:<path>            Read JSON objects from the given file json-write:<path>           Write current value as JSON object to the given file Logging bounds:9223372036854775807  Log smallest and largest value at every given number of items count:9223372036854775807   Log item counts at every given number of items
+  json-parse                  Deserialize objects from JSON text json-print                  Serialize objects to JSON text json-read:/dev/stdin        Read JSON objects from the given file json-write:/dev/stdout      Write current value as JSON object to the given file Logging bounds:9223372036854775807  Log smallest and largest value at every given number of items count:9223372036854775807   Log item counts at every given number of items